 After the Brexit shock, more and more Brits are looking to move away from the UK.
 I don't blame them.
 There are a lot of pros and cons when it comes to living in the UK and for the sake of objectivity, I would like to tackle all points in this article.
-Yes, I will touch base on the Tory leadership, the hardship of obtaining residency and the uncertainty left behind as a result of Brexit.
-Although I have a strong political opinion, I rarely chose to write about it, but since this involves adventure and travel, I see no reason why not.
+Is thr UK a good place to live?
+I don't know anymore.
+There are too many issues which make the UK a depressing place to be.

-About 10 years ago when I came to study in Manchester, Britain was a different place.
-I think the part which shocked me the most was how friendly everyone seemed, how customer oriented the service was tailored and the sheer amount of prospects anyone could benefit from.
+About 12 years ago when I came to study in Manchester, Britain was a different place.
+I think the part which shocked me the most was how friendly everyone seemed, how customer-oriented the service was tailored and the sheer amount of prospects anyone could benefit from.

 This didn't stop me, though, I persevered until I got accepted.
 I went above and beyond to integrate myself.
 I even learned the slang, so I feel one of "them".
 And everything was perfect.
 What might come as a shock is that I even loved the weather!
 As a writer, I thrived during rainy days as melancholia hit.
 It created the perfect environment for me to work, write and create.